 This view lets you display the capabilities of your business on a canvas.
-By default, the layout will follow the order defined and displayed in the navigator, but it gives you much more control if you use a dedicated field to define your layout.
-This article will explain how to do that.
+By default, the layout will follow the order defined and displayed in the navigator, but you will have much more control if you use a dedicated field to define your layout.
+Read on to find out how to make that happen.

-For the sake of this short tutorial, we will assume that the capabilities are for example organized by domain and sub domains, meaning subdomains are grouped within domains and capabilities are grouped within sub domains, i.e. a hierarchical model containing three component types.
+For the sake of this short tutorial, we will take an example where the capabilities are organized by domain and sub-domains.
+This means subdomains are grouped within domains and capabilities are grouped within subdomains, i.e. a hierarchical model containing three component types.
 This example without any configuration looks like this:

 The values in the selected field will now determine the order in which the components are displayed.
 The order will be the same as the order in which the field value options are presented in the dropdown.